 Based on the teacher's self-assessment, API scores are proposed for research and academic contributions.
 The minimum API scores required for teachers from this category are different for different levels of promotion in universities and colleges.
-The self-assessment score shall be based on verifiable records and shall be finalized by the screening cum evaluation committee for the promotion of Assistant Professor to higher grades and Selection Committee for the promotion of Assistant Professor to Associate Professor and Associate Professor to Professor and Frofessor.
+The self-assessment score shall be based on verifiable records and shall be finalized by the screening cum evaluation committee for the promotion of Assistant Professor to higher grades and Selection Committee for the promotion of Assistant Professor to Associate Professor and Associate Professor to Professor and for direct recruitment of Associate Professor and Professor.

-Categor y Activity Faculties of Languages / Humanities / Arts / Social Sciences / Library / Physical education / Management Maximum score for University / College teacher III (A) Research Papers published in: Refereed Journals as notified by the UGC# Other Reputed Journals as notified 25 per Publication 10 per III (B) by the UGC# Text / Reference Books published by International Publishers, with ISBN/ISSN number as approved by the University and posted on its website.
+Categor Y Activity Faculties of Languages / Humanities / Arts / Social Sciences / Library / Physical education / Management Maximum score for University / College teacher III (A) Research Papers published in: Refereed Journals as notified by the UGC# Other Reputed Journals as notified by the UGC# 25 per Publication 10 per Publication III (B) Text / Reference Books published by International Publishers, with ISBN/ISSN number as approved by the University and posted on its website.
 The List will be intimated to UGC. • Publications other than journal Subject Books published by National level publishers, with ISBN/ISSN number or State Central Govt.
 Publications an approved by the University and posted on its website.
 The List will be intimated to UGC.
 20 per Book for Single Author articles (books, chapters in books) Subject Books, published by Other local publishers, with ISBN/ISSN number as approved by the University and posted on its website.
 The List will be intimated to UGC.
 15 per Book for Single Author

-ı
+1

 Chapters in Books published by International -

 National and International level 10 per

 publishers, with ISBN/ ISSN number Chapter

 as approved by the University and National - 5 per

 posted on its website.
 The List will Chapter

 be intimated to UGC.

-III (C) RESEARCH P ROJECTS ,
+III (C) RESEARCH P

 III (C) (i) Sponsored Major Projects with grants above Rs.
 20 per Project

-Projects 5 lakhs
+Projects 5 lakhs 15 mars Duciest

 Major Projects with grants above Rs.
 15 per Project

 3 lakhs up to Rs.
-5 lakhs
+5 lakhs 10 may Dyainat

 Minor Projects with grants above Rs.
-10 per Project

 1 lakh up to Rs.
-3 lakhs
+3 lakhs 10 per Project

 III (C) (ii) Consultancy Amount mobilized with a minimum of 10 for every

 Projects Rs.
 2 lakhs Rs.10 lakhs and

 Rs.2 lakhs,

 respectively

 III (C) Projects Major Policy document prepared for 30 for each

 (iii) Outcome / international bodies like WHO/UNO/ International /

 Outputs UNESCO/ UNICEF 20 for each

 etc. Central / State Govt./Local national level

 Bodies output or

 patent.

 Major policy

 document of

 International

 bodies - 30

 Central

 Government -

 20, State Govt

 10

 Local bodies - 5

 III (D) RESEARCH

-GUIDANCE
+GUIDANCE Desure envende d F

 III(D)(i) M.Phil.
 Degree awarded 5 per

-candidate
+Denver and d / These is a density of candidate

 III(D) (ii) Ph.D.
 Degree awarded / Thesis submitted 15/10 per

-candidate
+Followshine candidate

-III E Fellowships,
+III E Fellowships, Awards and

-Awards and

 Invited

 lectures

 delivered in

 conferences

 / seminars

 III(E)(i) Fellowships/ International Award / Fellowship 15 per Award

-Awards from academic bodies/associations / 15 per
+(-)(') Awards from academic bodies/associations / 15 per

 Fellowship

 National Award/Fellowship from 10 per Award

 academic bodies/associations / 10 per

-Fellowship State/University level Award from academic bodies/associations 5 Per Award III(E)(ii) Invited lectures / papers International 7 per lecture / 5 per paper presented National level 5 per lecture / 3 per paper presented State/University level 3 per lecture / 2 per paper presented The score under this sub-category shall be restricted to 20% of the minimum fixed for Category III for any assessment period III(F) Developme nt of e- learning delivery process /material 10 per module
+Fellowship State/University level Award from academic bodies/associations 5 Per Award III(E)(ii) Invited lectures / papers International 7 per lecture / 5 per paper presented National level 5 per lecture / 3 per paper presented State/University level 3 per lecture / 2 per paper presented The score under this sub- category shall be restricted to 20% of the minimum fixed for Category III for any assessment period III(F) Developme nt of e- learning delivery process /material 10 per module